Evercoder/culori/docs/api.md

 <a name="formatCss" href="#formatCss">#</a> culori.**formatCss**(_color_ or _string_) → _string_ &middot; [Source](https://github.com/evercoder/culori/blob/main/src/formatter.js)

 Returns a CSS string for the given color, based on the CSS Color Level 4 specification.
 A few color spaces, such as `hsl` or `lab`, have their own functional representation in CSS.
-We use that whenever possible; the `hsl` color space is represented as `hsl(h s l / alpha)`.
+We use that whenever possible; the `hsl` color space is represented as `hsl(h% s l / alpha)`.
 Predefined color spaces are represented using the `color()` notation with the appropriate identifier for the color space, e.g. `color(display-p3 r g b / alpha)`.
 All other colors paces use the `color()` notation with a dashed identifier.
 For example, `jab` is represented as `color(--jzazbz j a b / alpha)`.

 You can find the exact string produced for each color space under the _Serialized as_ entry on the [Color Spaces](/color-spaces) page.